eduvpn/documentation/README.md

 You can add the hash to `/etc/vpn-cert-service/config.ini` and the plain text value to `/etc/vpn-user-portal/config.ini`.

-If you want to adapt the default templates for generating server and client configurations they can be copied from the default location to the configuration directory:
+Copy the default server and client templates to the configuration directory:

     $ sudo mkdir /etc/vpn-cert-service/views
     $ sudo cp /usr/share/vpn-cert-service/views/server.twig /etc/vpn-cert-service/views